CenterForOpenScience/OSFDocs/docs/add-ons/add-ons_index.rst

 If the user saves an empty name field, the modal is closed and red inline text below the dropdown reads::

     Bucket name cannot be empty

+Bucket names must follow Amazon's guidelines (http://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html#bucketnamingrules): Bucket names should look like subdomains, one or more labels joined with periods.
+A label consists of lowercase letters, numbers, and hyphens.
+The first and last character of a label may not be a hyphen.
+The bucket name must be between 3 and 63 characters long.
+Any character besides those are invalid.

 The "Bucket Location" field allows the user to select the server location where they wish to store their data.
 "US Standard" is selected by default.